-2018 Formula 2 champion George Russell stepped up to Formula 1 in 2019 with the Williams team.
-Despite not having competitive machinery, the Brit still found ways to impress in his maiden season.
+2018 Formula 2 champion George Russell stepped up to F1 in 2019 with the Williams team.
+Despite not having competitive machinery, the Brit still finds ways to impress – and his one-off appearance with Mercedes in 2020 proved his star potential.

 |Full Name||George Russell|